 Networking and Peripherals

 Connected to our network are a slew of devices.
-We watch everything on Apple TV 4Ks which we also use as HomeKit hubs for a large collection of Phillips Hue lights and a SwitchBot Hub 2 thermometer.
-Living in an older condo means the heat is central to the whole building and we don’t have a thermostat so buying the thermometer helped us feel more comfortable as we knew how warm it got.
+We watch everything on Apple TV 4Ks which we use as HomeKit hubs for a large collection of Phillips Hue lights and a SwitchBot Hub 2 thermometer.
+Living in an older condo means the heat is central to the whole building and we don’t have a thermostat so buying the thermometer helped us feel more comfortable as we know the temperature (even if we can’t do anything about it).
 As for the lights, they carry over from our previous home which was horribly wired.
-The Hue lights were simply a better solution than rewiring the house for such conveniences as having a light switch closer to our entry door than 15ft.
+The Hue lights were a better solution than rewiring the house for conveniences such as having a light switch closer to our entry door than 15ft.

-We also have a Brother HL-L2350DW laser printer which is plenty for our needs.
-I won’t buy HP printers anymore and have been happy with how Brother seems to be more reliable without subscriptions and all.
+We have a Brother HL-L2350DW laser printer which is plenty for our needs.
+I won’t buy HP printers anymore and have been happy with how Brother has been more reliable without subscriptions.

 Finally, I have a collection of about a dozen Apple AirTags which we put in every bag and on important things such as our keys.
 We move around so much that they’ve come in plenty handy.